Aantrreksh/sql-query/sqlref/sql_reference.md

 Grouping sets are best explained by using examples.
 The following set examples use *values clauses* to define result sets for group by operations.
 For more information about the values clause, see [valuesClause](#valuesClause).

-In the following example SQL query sales data is grouped per year and quarter.
+In the following example SQL query, sales data is grouped per year and quarter.

 ```sql
 -- grouping sales data per year and quarter